margaretnym/basictweepy/README.md

 Filtered streams can be collected using Tweepy streaming functionallity.
 Tweepy needs users to set up "filter" (and it is a requirement).
 For example, this python application will listen to all mentions of "trump" on twitter or all streaming tweets from CNN and the New York Times.

 Getting started:
-* 1. Create a twitter app on twitter.com/dev
+* 1. Create a twitter app on https://dev.twitter.com/apps (under "OAuth settings")
 * 2. Install tweepy
-* 3. Edit streaming.py with your application's Details https://dev.twitter.com/apps (under "OAuth settings")
+* 3. Edit streaming.py with your application's details (e.g. Customer keys)
 * 4. Define your filters
 * 5. Run "python streaming.py" using Terminal or Jupyter